Kelv1nYu/LeetCode_Practices/Problems/Binary_Tree_Preorder_Traversal.md

-### Binary Tree Inorder Traversal
+### Binary Tree Preorder Traversal

-Given the root of a binary tree, return the inorder traversal of its nodes' values.
+**Given the root of a binary tree, return the preorder traversal of its nodes' values.**

 #### Example 1: